isc-projects/kea/doc/sphinx/arm/keactrl.rst

    INFO/keactrl: Starting kea-netconf -c /usr/local/etc/kea/kea-netconf.conf -d

 Kea's servers create PID files upon startup.
-These files are used by keactrl to determine whether a given server is running.
-If one or more servers are running when the start command is issued, the output will look similar to the following:
+These files are used by ``keactrl`` to determine whether a given server is running.
+If one or more servers are running when the start command is issued, the output looks similar to the following:

 .. code-block:: console